andreaaazo/prompt-calculator/README.md

 -   `2` for multiplication
 -   `3` for division

-After selecting an operation, the program will prompt you to enter the numbers you want to perform calculations with, separated by commas.
-For example, if you want to add two numbers, you would type `1` and then `1,2`.
-The program will then output the result `3`.
+After selecting an operation, the program will prompt you to enter the numbers you want to perform calculations with.

 ## 🤝 Contributing